longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 Specify one or more civil war nations.
 When a player's capital is captured, that player might suffer a civil war where his or her nation is divided and a new player created.
 The nation for this new player is selected from one of the civil war nations specified in the ruleset.
-A civil war nation should be linguistically, geographically and/or historically related to the current nation.
+A civil war nation should be linguistically, geographically, and/or historically related to the current nation.
 A linguistic relation is especially important, since city names after a nation run out of their own city names, are selected from the civil war nations' city lists.